General printer troubleshooting

 Printer does not have power indicator

 First, make sure that the printer is on.
-When a printer is on it should have some light (usually green) indicating it's receiving power and is on.
+When a printer is on it should have some light or LED (usually green) indicating it's receiving power and is on.

 If you do not have any indicator light make sure the printer is connected to a working power outlet by verifying each end of the power cable.
 Next, press the printer power button.

 If after following the above steps your printer still cannot get a power status indicator it's likely you're encountering a serious printer issue and we suggest contacting the printer manufacturer for additional steps and instructions on repair or replacement.

 Cables not connected properly

 Your printer should have two cables connected to it.
 The power cable and the data cable, the power cable should have already been verified as being connected if your printer has a power indicator light as mentioned above.
 Make sure the data cable (parallel cable or USB cable) is also connected from the printer to the computer.

 Printer error (orange or blinking light)

 After your printer has completed its initial startup you should have a solid green light.
 If the light indicator is blinking or orange often this is an indication of a printer error.
 For example, this could indicate a paper jam, issue with the ink or toner cartridge, or other serious error.